Carbon Border Adjustment Mechanism (CBAM)

 A UK Government consultation on addressing carbon leakage risk to support decarbonisation on strategic goals, policy options, and implementation considerations was launched on 30 March 2023 and was open for 12 weeks.

-The consultation explored a range of potential policy measures to mitigate carbon leakage risk in the future and ensure UK industry has the optimal policy environment to decarbonise.
+The consultation explored a range of potential policy measures to mitigate carbon leakage risk in the future and ensure the UK industry has the optimal policy environment to decarbonise.

 Potential policies included: